Check DHC Cosmetic Batch Code

 Before you rely on the decoded date

-• DHC codes are usually compact Japanese skincare lot codes on boxes, bottles, and labels; start with box flap, bottle base, label edge.
+• Common visible clues for DHC include compact Japanese skincare lot codes on boxes, bottles, and labels; start with box flap, bottle base, label edge.

 • Cleansing oils, skincare, and supplements should follow their own printed guidance.